House of Representatives (Belarus)

 It consists of 110 deputies elected to four year terms on the basis of direct electoral suffrage by secret ballot (art.
 91).
 It is a majoritarian system, with the outcome decided by overall majorities in single-member constituencies.
 Any citizen of 21 years is eligible for election (art.
 92).
 The functions of the House are to consider draft laws and the other business of government; it must approve the nomination of a prime minister (art.
 97); and it may deliver a vote of no confidence on the government (art.
 97).

+Since the 1995 Belarusian parliamentary election the majority of seats in the House of Representatives have been held by independents.

 Powers

 Bills adopted by the House of Representatives are sent to the Council of the Republic for consideration within five days, where they are considered within no more than twenty days.

 Special powers accorded only to the House of Representatives are: